emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Similarly, PCC incurs a backlog cost of $$b$$ per item per time period in backlog; this accounts for the cost of extra record keeping when a backlog exists, as well as loss of customers’ goodwill.

+## Simulation Design

+We have four types of events in the simulation as in Table 1.